Rafostar/castnow-gui/README.md

 castnow-gui - Qt interface for command-line chromecast player

-## THIS IS A VERY EARLY WIP PROJECT!
+## THIS IS A VERY EARLY WIP PROJECT! - EXPECT LOTS OF BUGS

 ### Requirements
 Here is a list of required programs that castnow-gui depends on: